Best PriceReal-time comparison

 Easy BookingDirect access to over 600 train, bus and flight partners

 Customer SatisfactionMore than 20 million users from over 120 countries

 General Information about European Buses

-Bus travel in Europe can be very advantageous as an alternative to train travel and flying, as buses and coaches often offer lower prices, comfortable journeys and regular connections.
-Bus markets in many countries throughout Europe were traditionally nationalized in the 20th century as large scale transportation and infrastructure changed.
+Bus travel in Europe can be very advantageous as an alternative to traveling by train or flying, as buses and coaches often offer lower prices, comfortable journeys and regular connections.
+Bus markets in many countries throughout Europe were traditionally nationalized in the 20th century as large-scale transportation and infrastructure changed.
 Recently, several major countries have begun deregulating the bus market, allowing for private companies to offer competitive pricing and routes that have helped to make bus travel so easy and cost effective throughout the continent.

 In the UK, this began in the early 2000s when MegaBus began low priced coach services in direct competition with the previously nationalized provider, National Express.
 Until 2013, the German market was closed to only the Deutsche Bahn, the country’s nationalized rail operator, which was the only company authorized to offer new regular domestic routes.
 Since January 2013, any company is allowed to enter the market on the condition that offered connections open at least 50 kilometers (30 miles) apart and does not compete with Deutsche Bahn.
 France is following suit, and the French bus market will likely follow a similar success model as Germany, with buses growing in popularity, particularly amongst students and young people.